Stochastic wave equation with L\'evy white noise: Introduction

 In this article, we analyze the stochastic wave equation:

 where $\sigma$ is a Lipschitz function on $\bR$, $u_0$ and $v_0$ are deterministic functions on $\bR^d$, and $L$ is a L\'evy space-time white noise given by \eqref{def-L}.
-We say that a predictable random field $u=\{u(t,x);t\geq 0,x\in \bR^d\}$ is a {\bf solution} of \eqref{wave-eq} if it satisfies the integral equation:
+The reason we restrict ourselves to the case $d\leq 2$ is that in dimensions $d\geq 3$, the fundamental solution $G_t$ of the wave equation is not a function (it is a measure if $d=3$ and a distribution if $d\geq 4$).